MScofield/Minicraft/README.md

-# Minicraft is a console game prototype with all kinds of math.random flinging zombies around.
+# Minicraft is a console game prototype,
+all kinds of math.random causing zombies to lurch here and there.
 It's an exercise in rendering with LibGDX.